 Enhance your secluded oasis with foliage and a large parasol for shade and lose yourself in the greenery.
 Our guide has plenty of tips on how to create a similar living wall look in your space.

-If you're looking to strike that perfect balance between natural yet modern, then give this idea a try.
+If you're looking to strike that perfect balance between natural yet modern for your garden design ideas, then give this a try.
 By breaking up your paving with areas of soft planting, the look will feel unexpected, fresh, and organic.